The Advantages of Hydrogen Fuel (And Its Limitations)

 What Is Hydrogen Fuel?

 As the universe's lightest and most abundant element, hydrogen carries significant latent potential as a long-term, environmentally friendly fuel source.
+While it might seem like a more recent development, there is a long history of the benefits of hydrogen-powered technology.
 And today, it’s made all the more attractive because it can now be produced using clean energy methods to split water molecules.

 When used in fuel cells, hydrogen fuel reacts with oxygen to create electricity, with heat and water as its only emissions byproducts.
 As such, it’s considered to be a clean fuel source.